Welcome to the Yungaburra Boxing Gym

 * Another thing to look for – is punching bags, speed balls, floor to ceiling balls, mirror (for shadow boxing), ring for sparring.

 * Arrogance of fighters – assess whether you like their attitudes, as quite often, it will become yours if you decide to train with them.

 * It pays to look around at different gyms via online, visiting and word of mouth.

 * Size of gym – the size of the gym, number of members and number of Boxers doesn’t give any indication as to the standard of the gym or how good/bad the Trainers are.

 * Are new people thrown into the ring first night with experienced people?
 This is a BIG no-no. How can a trainer expect an inexperienced person with no knowledge, fight their prize fighter?
 A new person would need at least 3 months of training before considering entering sparring.
 At least 1 year of training before their first competition fight.
 Mouthguards are a must.

 * Remember if this is the first time you’ve visited a gym (or the first time in a long time), you will find that your muscles hurt.
 It usually takes 3-4 weeks for your muscles to get used to this increased movement, in which time you should keep going to the gym or doing exercise.
-We also recommend regular massages.
+We also recommend regular massages and epsom salt baths.

 Ashley Cupitt – 0488 523 648